DUNNING PRIMARY SCHOOL

-- Most pupils in P1 (88%) are secure in Early Level Reading, Writing and Listening & Talking.
-17% of our P1 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- Almost all pupils in P1 (91%) have achieved Early Level Reading and most (82%) in Listening & Talking and Writing.
+27% of our P1 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

-- Most pupils in P4 (85%) are secure in First Level in Reading, Writing and Listening & Talking.
-20% of our P4 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- Most pupils in P4 (80%) have achieved First Level in Reading and Writing and most (90%) in Listening & Talking.
+45% of our P4 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

-- Almost all pupils in P7 (92%) are secure in Second Level Reading, Writing and Listening & Talking.
-25% of our P7 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- Most pupils in P7 (85%) have achieved Second Level Reading and Writing and almost all (92%) in Listening & Talking.
+46% of our P7 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

 Attainment in Numeracy

-- Most pupils in P1 (94%) are secure in Early Level Numeracy.
-17% of our P1 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- Most pupils in P1 (82%) have achieved Early Level Numeracy.
+27% of our P1 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

-- Most pupils in P4 (80%) are secure in First Level Numeracy.
-20% of our P4 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- The majority of pupils in P4 (75%) have achieved First Level Numeracy.
+45% of our P4 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

-- Almost all pupils in P7 (92%) are secure in Second Level Numeracy.
-25% of our P7 pupils have Additional Support Needs and are making very good progress or better and receive appropriate and effective support.
+- Most pupils in P7 (77%) have achieved Second Level Numeracy.
+46% of our P7 pupils have Additional Support Needs and are making good progress or better and receive appropriate and effective support.

-- Attainment over time has remained consistently above average.
+- Attainment over time has remained consistently above the National average.
 The trend of attainment over time has remained at a high level or increased for our current P7.

-- 93% of pupils have participated in at least one Afterschool Club and almost all attend more.
+- 97% of pupils have participated in at least one Extracurricular Club and almost all attend more.

-The impact of the School’s developments has resulted in almost all pupils being engaged effectively in their learning, maintained or increased levels of attainment and increasing levels of achievement.
+The impact of the School’s developments has resulted in most pupils being engaged effectively in their learning, maintained or increased levels of attainment and increasing levels of achievement.

 The School encourages pupils’ wider achievements very effectively.
 Pupils have participated in and achieved success in a broad range of endeavours, including sporting, cultural and enterprising activities, in and out of school.
 Pupil Achievement is planned for, recorded and celebrated through our POWA (Programme of Wider Achievement).